-Macedonia's economic challenges included managing the transition from a command to a market economy, high inflation, and significant unemployment.
+Macedonia's economic challenges included managing the transition from a command economy to a market economy, high inflation, and significant unemployment.
 These challenges were exacerbated by the loss of financial support from the central Yugoslav government, and the effects of UN-imposed sanctions against Serbia during the Bosnian war, which caused Macedonia to lose its major trading partner and only direct overland route to Western Europe.
-The lack of international recognition prevented Macedonia from applying for foreign loans and capital, though organizations such as the IMF informally recognized Macedonia in order to provide aid.
+The lack of international recognition prevented Macedonia from applying for foreign loans and capital, though organizations such as the International Monetary Fund (IMF) informally recognized Macedonia in order to provide aid.
 There were significant interethnic tensions within the country.
-At the time of independence, Macedonia's population consisted of about two-thirds ethnic Slav Macedonians; less than one-quarter ethnic Albanians; and about one-tenth other minorities (ethnic Turks, Roma, Serbs, and Vlachs), and the primary tensions were between the Macedonian and Albanian communities.
-During the Yugoslav era, the two communities had coexisted peacefully, but with little contact and mutual suspicion, a situation that continued after independence.
+At the time of independence, Macedonia's population consisted of about twothirds ethnic Slav Macedonians; less than onequarter ethnic Albanians; and about one-tenth other minorities (Fig. 6-1), and the primary tensions were between the Macedonian and Albanian communities.4 During the Yugoslav era, the two communities had coexisted peacefully, but with little contact and mutual suspicion, a situation that continued after independence.